-- (1) Excludes the impact of deferred financing costs. - (2) See Note 14 for a breakdown of debt maturities by year. - (3) Maturity dates represent the weighted average remaining maturity based on the underlying collateral as of December 31, 2021. - (4) The \$750 million Multifamily As Soon as Pooled ® Plus ("ASAP") agreement we have with Fannie Mae has no expiration date.
+(1) Excludes the impact of deferred financing costs.

+(2) See Note 14 for a breakdown of debt maturities by year.

+(3) Maturity dates represent the weighted average remaining maturity based on the underlying collateral at December 31, 2022.

+(4) The \$750 million As Soon as Pooled [®] Plus ("ASAP") agreement we have with Fannie Mae has no expiration date.

 We utilize our credit and repurchase facilities primarily to finance our loan originations on a short-term basis prior to loan securitizations, including through CLOs.
-The timing, size and frequency of our securitizations impact the balances of these borrowings
+The timing, size and frequency of our securitizations impact the balances of these borrowings and produce some fluctuations.
+The following table provides additional information regarding the balances of our borrowings (in thousands):